About NHS DigiTrials

 NHS Digital saw a valuable opportunity to support clinical trials while protecting patient privacy with the scale and reach of the data held in trust for the nation.

 Working in partnership with the University of Oxford Big Data Institute, IBM and Microsoft, and commissioned by Health Data Research UK through the UK Research and Innovation Industrial Strategy Challenge Fund, we have created the NHS DigiTrials Service to provide data, expertise and infrastructure specific for clinical trials.
+NHS DigiTrials is supported by the Association of Medical Research Charities (AMRC), the National Institute of Health Research Clinical Research Network, and the Health Research Agency, who are members of the governance board.

 What the service will offer